cap-js/docs/guides/providing-services.md

   entity Foo { key ID:Integer } actions {
     function getStock() returns Integer;
     action order (x:Integer) returns Integer;
+    // Parameters marked with `not null` are not optional action discard (reason: String not null);
     //bound to the collection and not a specific instance of Foo action customCreate (in: many $self, x: String) returns Foo;

   }
 }
 ```